Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Comparisons with State-of-the-Art MLLMs

 To push the limits of MLLMs with the MMA design, we evaluate our AKI-4B model, trained on an extended schedule, against state-of-the-art MLLMs, as shown in Table \ref{tab:final-comparison}.
-Moreover, OCR data is incorporated to enhance the model's ability to understand text within images.
 Our results show that AKI-4B outperforms 7B-scale MLLMs with comparable training data across all benchmarks except for MME\textsubscript{P}, highlighting the potential of integrating MMA into the conventional MLLM pipeline.

 Despite being trained on significantly smaller datasets (e.g., 6.7B pretraining tokens in AKI-4B vs. 1.4T pretraining tokens in QWen2-VL), with lower image resolutions (e.g., 384x384 in AKI-4B vs. 2016×2016 in MM-1.5 as well as 1344x1344 in MiniCPM-V2) and fewer vision tokens (e.g., 144 in AKI-4B vs. 640 in MiniCPM-V2), AKI-4B demonstrates highly remarkable performance in terms of general as well as vision-centric tasks, even achieving the best results for MME\textsubscript{P} and LLaVA\textsubscript{W}.
 Since we incorporate only a small amount of knowledge-based fine-tuning data, AKI-4B is expected to be inferior to existing MLLMs in the knowledge domain.
 Although our AKI-4B model does not support interleaved inputs, it still performs on par with other MLLMs on the MMMU benchmark, which includes some interleaved samples.
 For such cases, we use only the first image for inference.
 These findings suggest that existing MLLMs could further expand the boundaries of multimodal understanding by integrating our proposed MMA design.